ric9176/CV/README.md

 ## Relevant Experience

-#### PowerModeAI - [Startup] - Founder and technical lead.
+#### PowerModeAI - [Startup] - Founder (Nov 2022 - Current)

 [PowerModeAI](https://powermodeai.com/) is an AI assisted idea and pitch deck generator, the product is being developed more broadly to address the problem space of helping with structuring the story and message in a presentation in addition to delivery and confidence.

 Core technologies: React, TypeScript, Firebase, Google cloud platform, OpenAI API and prompt engineering.

-#### Megasets - [Contract] - Front end solutions architect and tech lead (Dec 2022 - current)
+#### Megasets - [Contract] - Front end solutions architect and tech lead (Dec 2022 - Current)

 Leading the implementation of the front end solution.